Roses

 We start each project with an initial meeting to discuss your needs and any special requirements or concerns.
 At this first meeting, we take measurements, take pictures, and discuss various options.
 All of this information is then turned into a concept with pricing to establish a rough budget.
 We then move to a detailed design phase with [1] a scaled drawing, [2] any choices to be made (such as choice of materials and paving pattern), or [3] design details to be finalized (such as measurements for curves and slopes), and [4] the finalized pricing.

 The end result is that all this information is put into a written contract so there is no misunderstanding and materials can be easily ordered.
 This process gives a real sense that the pricing is precise and unlikely to change.
+It also ensures that the customer ends up with the functionality and design they were expecting.

 We pride ourselves on developing designs that are beautiful, unique and functional.